-Most free WiFi networks (like the ones you often find at coffee shops) are often unencrypted.
+Most free WiFi networks (like the ones you often find at coffee shops and hotels) usually are not encrypted.
 This means that – in the right scenario – a hacker could possibly spy on your internet activity.
 Out of all of my tips for cyber security while traveling, this is probably the most frequently overlooked.

 Your best bet is to avoid public WiFi altogether.
 If you have a decent cell phone data plan, consider using your phone as a WiFi hotspot to conduct all internet activity.

 For various reasons, using a a cell phone data plan might not always be feasible (you have a small data plan, your cell provider doesn’t allow hotspots, etc).
 In these cases, your best bet is to use a Virtual Private Network (VPN).
 Using a VPN will encrypt your internet traffic, preventing hackers from spying on what you are doing.

 Before you leave, make sure to update your computer (your operating system, installed programs, etc).
 Some of the major breaches you hear about in the news could have been prevented if their systems had been up to date.
 Keeping your system up to date helps prevents hackers from taking advantage of known vulnerabilities.